emilk/Configuru/README.md

 * Keys need not be quoted if identifiers.
 * = or : can be used to separate keys and values.
 * Key-value pairs need not be separated with ;
-* List values need not be separated with ,
+* Array values need not be separated with ,
-* Trailing , allowed in lists.
+* Trailing , allowed in arrays.

 """ starts a verbatim multiline string